The goals of the authorization system are to:

 statementsof the new Access Policy for the resource.
 See the Defining an Access Policy documentation for more information on that.

-Define the default permissions created for new objects using the
+Define the default role associations created for new objects using the

 Enforce the Policy: